 Mayor-elect John Cooper and Vice Mayor Jim Shulman

-Mayor-elect John Cooper and Vice Mayor Jim Shulman have both worked to support Edgehill in protecting Rose Park.
+Mayor-elect John Cooper and Vice Mayor Jim Shulman have both supported Edgehill in protecting Rose Park.

 “The first thing is to keep your assets for the community.
 And don’t let some other group, whether it’s a respected university or Metro Government, take your assets.”